3 min read

 4 min read

-Today we’re sharing insight from guest blogger Brandon White, Partner at InCite Performance Group.
-We hope you enjoy Brandon’s wisdom and perspective.
+Today we’re sharing insight from guest blogger Jeff Rea, President & CEO of the South Bend Regional Chamber of Commerce.
+We hope you enjoy Jeff’s wisdom and perspective!

 Topics: Executive